 Locations & Seating

-Seating varies across the 4 terminals, but generally seating is a bit limited, and most seats are equipped with armrests.
-If you prefer to stretch out on the floor, note that most of it is tiled, so bring blankets, a sleep mat, or sleeping bag to provide some necessary cushion and warmth.
-Expect fewer sleep spots if you’re staying in the pre-Security area.
+Seating varies across the four terminals, but seating is generally limited, and most seats are equipped with armrests.
+If you prefer to stretch out on the floor, bring blankets, a sleeping mat, or a sleeping bag to provide cushion and warmth on the cold tile.
+Expect fewer sleep spots if you’re staying in the landside area.

 Here are good sleep spots that travellers have reported:

-- The best seating may near the B and D Gates.
-Gates B9, B11, and D1 are specifically noted for reclining chairs.
+• The best seating may be near the B and D Gates.
+Gates B9, B11, and D1 are noted for reclining chairs.

-- In Terminal 2, head upstairs for about a dozen reclining chairs, and it may be a little quieter, too.
+• In Terminal 2, head upstairs for about a dozen reclining chairs; it may be quieter, too.

-- Most cafes and restaurants close for the night, so try grabbing a couch or soft bench inside one for the evening.
+• Most cafes and restaurants close for the night, so try to grab a couch or soft bench inside one for the evening.

 Rest Zones

-A few designated rest zones with reclining seats are available, one is located near Gate D1 in Terminal 3, but we don’t have details on where the others are located.
+A few designated rest zones with reclining seats are available; one is near Gate D1 in Terminal 3, but we need details on where the others are.

 Hotels